1. What is Habitat for Humanity International?

 2. What is Habitat for Humanity Bangladesh?

 Habitat for Humanity Bangladesh is a branch of HFH International that was established in 1999 in Mymensingh, and has since increased its services to six locations around the country.
 It works in mainly rural programs involving new home constructions, renovations, repairs, disaster response and mitigation, training on water, sanitation and hygiene practices and appropriate construction technology, as well as innovative research on alternative low-cost housing solutions.
 The organization’s aim is to break the cycle of poverty that comes with poorly-constructed homes in Bangladesh.
-HFH Bangladesh conducts its activities through its National Office, Habitat Resource Centers (HRCs),volunteers and in partnership with other NGOs and CBOs.
+HFH Bangladesh conducts its activities through its National Office, Habitat Resource Centers (HRCs),volunteers and in partnership with other non government organizations (NGOs) and community based organizations (CBOs).

 3. What is the role of the National Office?